-Figure 4-41 New Measure window with defined "Order" measure
+Figure 4-78 New Measure window with defined "Order" measure

 - 6 Enter the measure name "Order" in the "Alias" field (mandatory field).
-Then Drag the "Order" table into the field next to the "Alias".
-(This changes the resolution of the measure compared to the previous default measure). - 7 Click on the arrow in the "Display as" field and choose "Diff" in the dropdown list that appears.
+Next drag the "Order" table into the field next to the "Alias".(This changes the resolution of the measure compared to the previous measure). - 7 Click on the arrow in the "Display as" field and choose "Diff" in the dropdown list that appears.
 Note: This will display the difference in size (in units) between the Base and Target filters that we are soon going to create. - 8 Click "OK" to save your measure.
-This opens the "Advanced' view tab that now displays your new measure.
-(See Figure 4-42 below).
+This opens the "Advanced' view tab that now displays your new measure, as shown in Figure 4-79.